mnjnsng/L1-MBRL/README.md

-# Robust Adaptive Model Based Reinforcement Learning
+# Robust Model Based Reinforcement Learning

 We modified [this repo](https://github.com/WilsonWangTHU/mbbl-metrpo), which is the repo shared by the authors of MBBL-METRPO